mthudaa/sscs-chipathon2025-LNA/docs/our_proposal.md

 | **Testability**     | Scan/Bypass Supported      |                      |

 *Note: "TBD" values will be finalized after simulation and synthesis.*

-### Description

-Each logic element (LE) is configurable to implement basic combinational logic functions.
-The block supports serial configuration and can be integrated with the analog bus for mixed-signal experiments.

 ## Pin Map Details
 Refer to the package pinout, our design will implement switch matrix with 16 buses. every bus connected to with internal pin and external pin (port that will be connected to circuit outside the chip).